quoll/cljs-math/README.md

 # cljs-math
 A ClojureScript port of [`clojure.math`](https://clojure.github.io/clojure/branch-master/clojure.math-api.html)

+# Notice
+This code is now merged (along with some improvements) into ClojureScript.
+It first appeared in the ClojureScript 1.11.51 release.

 This can be included in `deps.edn` by adding the following entry to the `:deps` map:
 ```
 com.github.quoll/cljs-math {:git/tag "v0.1.3" :git/sha "39ad53c"}